Imdata-tech/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the labels for the PVC of the volume.
-These labels can be overridden
+<p>Specifies the annotations for the PVC of the volume.
+These annotations can be overridden
-by labels defined at a higher level in the specification.</p>
+by annotations defined at a higher level in the specification.</p>
 </td>
 </tr>
 <tr>